 As part of the plan to raise awareness of and curb the danger posed by distracted driving, the NSC is encouraging motorists to:

 ● Recognize and understand the hazards associated with distractions to the brain.

 ● Notify individuals that call you while driving that you’d be happy to continue the conversation once they have reached their destination.

 ● Educate other people regarding the dangers of cell phone distracted driving.

-The Florida accident lawyers at Gerson and Schwartz PA are encouraging all drivers to participate in the NSC’s distracted driving awareness program so we can make our roadways safer for everyone.
+The Florida accident lawyers at Gerson & Schwartz PA are encouraging all drivers to participate in the NSC’s distracted driving awareness program so we can make our roadways safer for everyone.
 However, if you, your family or friends have been involved an car or auto accident due to the negligence of another and in which you sustained personal injuries at the hands of a distracted driver, you should hire competent legal representation to protect your right to compensation.

-The Miami, Car Accident attorneys at Gerson and Schwartz, PA have extensive experience representing individuals who have been injured by in auto, bicycles accidents and motor vehicle accident cases.
-If you or someone you know has been seriously injured, contact the Miami, Florida personal injury attorneys at Gerson and Schwartz, P.A. today.
+The Miami, Car Accident attorneys at Gerson & Schwartz, PA have extensive experience representing individuals who have been injured by in auto, bicycles accidents and motor vehicle accident cases.
+If you or someone you know has been seriously injured, contact the Miami, Florida personal injury attorneys at Gerson & Schwartz, P.A. today.
 For accidents in Miami Dade call 305-371-6000, for accidents in Fort Lauderdale call 954-845-0535.
 Were also available toll free at 1-877-475-2905.